coDEMONkey-stack/juicebox-Assesment_Bhaktiaji-Ilham-Mabruri/readme.md

                                          |_|                                   |__/

-This is an Assesment to apply a job at Juicebox.
-Developed by Bhaktiaji Ilham
+This is an assessment for applying for a job at Juicebox.
+Developed by Bhaktiaji Ilham.

 I. Tech Stack:
 - ReactJS